merivale/victor/README.md

     -> "I am here."
 ```

-For what it's worth, my current thinking is that this sentence should be accounted for by expanding the type definition for a weight, to include options for *places* as well as objects.
+For what it's worth, my current thinking is that this sentence should be accounted for by expanding the type definition for a weight to include options for *places* as well as objects.
 These options would include, at least, *here*, *there*, *home*, and *away*.
 By itself, this addition is not difficult to implement, although it would have implications in the implementation of my theory of elaborations that I am not yet sure how to handle.
 In any case, there will always be more to do, and one has to stop somewhere. (`"Somewhere"`, incidentally, would be the result of elaborating a message with a place variable like *here* or *there* in its underlying condition; my model doesn't predict the uses of this word yet either.)
 I am also unable to generate compound prepositional phrases like `"in front of"` or `"on top of"`.

 More worrying still is that there are ambiguities I am unable to account for.
 This is particularly regrettable, because the ability to account for ambiguities is precisely one of the main selling points of my approach as a whole.
 In my defence, I can account for several ambiguities with my theory of elaborations (as we will see), and that, as I advertised above, is where my main interests lie.
 There are some ambiguities, however, that need to be accounted for by the theory of plain messages, and my model is not yet able to do this.
 The ambiguities in question concern how balances fit into the overall condition, informational differences that are not captured when we represent balances simply in a list.
 For example: